ublue-os/bazzite/README.md

 Common variant available as `bazzite` and suitable for desktops and HTPCs.

 - Runs Steam and Lutris in a [custom Arch Linux OCI](https://github.com/ublue-os/bazzite-arch/) via Distrobox.
-- Ships with a ported version of [System76's Scheduler](https://github.com/pop-os/system76-scheduler), providing automatic process priority tweaks to your focused application and keeping CPU time for background processes to a minimum.
+- Ships with a ported version of [System76-Scheduler](https://github.com/pop-os/system76-scheduler), providing automatic process priority tweaks to your focused application and keeping CPU time for background processes to a minimum.
+- Customized System76-Scheduler config with additional rules and CFS paramaters from [Linux-TKG](https://github.com/Frogging-Family/linux-tkg).
 - Option to automatically launch Steam in Big Picture Mode on boot for HTPCs.

 To rebase an existing system to this image: